Plant Based Diet Brain Benefits

+Plant based diet benefits go beyond physical wellbeing.
 With the growing trend of depression and other brain-related maladies affecting Americans, more and more studies are looking at how dietary changes can improve mood and increase quality of life.
 What might be surprising is the growing evidence that plant-based eating could be the solution for a prescription-free, healthy mind and body.

 Processed Food Problem